Efficient Fulfillment of Complex Transparency Requirements under RTS 27/28

 What synergies and integration potential exist between RTS 27/28 and other regulatory reporting obligations in securities trading?

 MiFID transparency requirements under RTS 27/28 do not exist in isolation but are part of a comprehensive regulatory ecosystem in securities trading.
-A strategically designed implementation recognizes and leverages the numerous synergies and integration potential with other reporting obligations to realize efficiency gains, avoid data inconsistencies, and establish holistic governance.
+A strategically designed implementation recognizes and utilizes the numerous synergies and integration potential with other reporting obligations to realize efficiency gains, avoid data inconsistencies, and establish comprehensive governance.
 Intelligent harmonization of various regulatory requirements offers significant potential for reducing complexity and resource expenditure.

 🔄 Data Synergies and Common Information Bases: